-There is a terrible situation that I hope you never find yourself in as a course creator.
+There is a terrible situation that I hope you never find yourself in as an online course creator.
 It goes a little something like this…

 Inspiration strikes.
 You have an idea for an online course.

 You think your idea is amazing, so you commit to creating it.

 You spend hundreds, maybe even thousands, of dollars on equipment and software to record and edit your content.